 On this page:

 Downstream purification requires methods that maintain yield and molecular stability across a diverse range of biologics.
-Hydrophobic interaction chromatography (HIC) is used in bioprocessing as a polishing step to improve purity and resolution by exploiting differences in hydrophobicity between the target molecule and impurities.
-A variety of HIC resins are available that use chemistries with differing levels of hydrophobicity.
-HIC can be run in bind/elute or flow-through modes, giving scientists flexibility for enhancing selectivity and productivity of a particular process.
+Hydrophobic interaction chromatography (HIC) is used as an orthogonal polishing step to improve purity by exploiting differences in surface hydrophobicity between the target molecule and impurities and can be operated in bind/elute or flow-through modes.
+Traditional HIC resins have historically required high-molarity kosmotropic salts, which can challenge molecular stability and limit operating flexibility.
+POROS HIC resins are designed to operate at lower salt concentrations with weaker lyotropic salts while supporting high selectivity for aggregate and impurity reduction.

 • Separation of closely related species, such as aggregates or product variants, based on their innate hydrophobicity differences